milad-hub/deprecated-tracker/README.md

 ### Managing Ignores

 Click "Manage Ignores" to see everything you've ignored.
 You can remove individual ignores or clear them all at once.

+### Exporting Results

+Need to share deprecated items with your team or track them over time?
+Export your scan results:

+1. Click the **Export ▼** button in the results panel
+2. Choose your format:
+   - **CSV** - For spreadsheet analysis in Excel/Google Sheets
+   - **JSON** - For CI/CD integration or programmatic processing
+   - **Markdown** - For documentation and reports
+3. Save to your desired location

+**Alternative**: Use the Command Palette (`Ctrl+Shift+P`) and search for "Deprecated Tracker: Export Results"

 ## Requirements